 Licensees may renew a license within two years of the license expiration.
 However, licenses renewed during the two-year grace period are considered late and are subject to additional fees and education requirements.
-Appraisers whose licenses Late renewal licensees must pay late renewal fees and submit proof of completion of seven have expired cannot legally perform appraisals in federally additional hours of continuing education related transactions until the for each six-month period the application is received after the license expiration date.
+Late renewal licensees must pay late renewal fees and submit proof of completion of seven additional hours of continuing education for each six-month period the application is received after the license expiration date.